 First, a complete modification application must be submitted to the servicer within days of receiving the notice.
 Not weeks — days.
 A complete application starts the regulatory review clock and creates the legal basis for requesting a postponement of the sale.

 Second, a formal request for postponement of the scheduled sale must be made to the servicer or trustee.
 This request must be professional, correctly framed, and backed by the documented application status.
-The request should specify the regulatory basis for the postponement — the servicer's obligation to complete loss mitigation review before the sale proceeds — and should be submitted in writing with confirmation of receipt.
+The request should specify both the federal regulatory basis under 12 C.F.R. § 1024.41(g) — the servicer's obligation to complete loss mitigation review before the sale proceeds — and the state procedural mechanism under Va.
+Code § 55.1-321(D), which authorizes the trustee to postpone the sale at its discretion without procedural barriers, and should be submitted in writing with confirmation of receipt.

 Third, the modification application must be actively managed — documents must be submitted correctly the first time, additional requests from the servicer must be responded to within 24 to 48 hours, and the application status must be tracked daily to ensure it is not allowed to go stale or be treated as incomplete due to administrative failures on the servicer's end.